WQRF-TV: News operation

 In March 2006, WTVO began producing the market's second prime time newscast on WQRF known as Fox 39 News at 9.
 The broadcast only aired on weeknights unlike the area's original prime time show that was seen every night on cable-only WB affiliate "WBR" (produced by WREX).
 This distinction made WQRF's news Rockford's first over-the-air newscast at 9 p.m.
 Competition between "WBR" and WQRF was short-lived because, in late 2007, the former had its news canceled by WREX for an unknown reason.
-The time slot is currently used to replay the NBC outlet's weeknight 6 p.m. show on what is now CW affiliate WREX-DT2.
+The time slot was used to replay the NBC outlet's weeknight 6 p.m. newscast on what was then CW affiliate WREX-DT2.

 Another addition to local newscasts on WQRF occurred January 14, 2008, when WTVO launched Fox 39 Evening News at 6:30.
 Eventually, WQRF expanded Fox 39 News at 9 to a seven-night operation and lengthened the weeknight version to a full hour.
 This station would eventually drop the 6:30 show for an unknown reason.
 WQRF's weeknight prime time newscast at 9 p.m. maintains a separate news anchor but features the same meteorologist and sports anchor as WTVO.

 On March 5, 2012, WTVO launched a two-hour-long extension of its weekday morning show on WQRF.
 Known as Fox 39 News in the Morning, this can be seen from 7 to 9 a.m. offering a local alternative to the national morning programs that air on the area's big three outlets.
 WIFR was the first television station in Rockford to upgrade its newscasts to high definition followed by WREX on December 12, 2010.
 On December 18, 2012, WTVO and WQRF debuted a brand new set, news music package, and graphics scheme that is based on the Eyewitness News branding seen on other Nexstar/Mission television stations.
 On April 24, 2013, WQRF began broadcasting local news content in high definition.